State of matter: Microphase separation

-Magnetically ordered
+Magnetically ordered states

 Transition metal atoms often have magnetic moments due to the net spin of electrons that remain unpaired and do not form chemical bonds.
 In some solids the magnetic moments on different atoms are ordered and can form a ferromagnet, an antiferromagnet or a ferrimagnet.

 In a ferromagnet—for instance, solid iron—the magnetic moment on each atom is aligned in the same direction (within a magnetic domain).
 If the domains are also aligned, the solid is a permanent magnet, which is magnetic even in the absence of an external magnetic field.
 The magnetization disappears when the magnet is heated to the Curie point, which for iron is 768 C.

 An antiferromagnet has two networks of equal and opposite magnetic moments, which cancel each other out so that the net magnetization is zero.
 For example, in nickel(II) oxide (NiO), half the nickel atoms have moments aligned in one direction and half in the opposite direction.

 In a ferrimagnet, the two networks of magnetic moments are opposite but unequal, so that cancellation is incomplete and there is a non-zero net magnetization.
 An example is magnetite (Fe_{3}O_{4}), which contains Fe^{2+} and Fe^{3+} ions with different magnetic moments.

 A quantum spin liquid (QSL) is a disordered state in a system of interacting quantum spins which preserves its disorder to very low temperatures, unlike other disordered states.
 It is not a liquid in physical sense, but a solid whose magnetic order is inherently disordered.
 The name "liquid" is due to an analogy with the molecular disorder in a conventional liquid.
 A QSL is neither a ferromagnet, where magnetic domains are parallel, nor an antiferromagnet, where the magnetic domains are antiparallel; instead, the magnetic domains are randomly oriented.
 This can be realized e.g. by geometrically frustrated magnetic moments that cannot point uniformly parallel or antiparallel.
 When cooling down and settling to a state, the domain must "choose" an orientation, but if the possible states are similar in energy, one will be chosen randomly.
 Consequently, despite strong short-range order, there is no long-range magnetic order.